raikrahul/42/SeeFalseSharing.md

-# Welcome to False Sharing Lesson!
+# False Sharing

-I hope the *google micro benchmark* has been set up has been done and the reader has some google search about the topic.
+I hope the *google micro benchmark* has been set up has been done and the reader has some search about the topic.
 Please see *Lesson 1* in the same repository to set up the tools and run some hello world applications.